 Alignment of curriculum, instruction, and materials to content and performance standards (ESEA) DMS administration and teachers continue to work on aligning curriculum, instruction and materials to content and performance standards.
-This is an area of focus for the year.
+This is an area of focus.

 Adherence to recommended instructional minutes for reading/language arts and mathematics (K-8) (EPC)